 The Leadership Alliance Summer Research – Early Identification Program (SR-EIP) is a paid residential summer internship that introduces undergraduates from diverse backgrounds to the world of research.
 SR-EIP Participants:

 Qualified applicants must have completed two years of college and must provide the following: an official transcript from their home institution; a personal statement of interest; and two letters of recommendation.
-For this internship, please apply directly to the Leadership Alliance by completing the application found here.
+For this internship, please apply directly to the Leadership Alliance.

 Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU) seniors